gumaerc-testorg/21l.705-fall-2006/content/pages/syllabus.md

 Course Requirements
 -------------------

 Students will be responsible for writing several essays, completing an in-class report, and maintaining a response journal throughout the term.
-More details can be found in the [assignments]({{< baseurl >}}/pages/assignments) section.
+More details can be found in the {{< resource_link 583ecf97-3312-27a8-5879-623096460443 "assignments" >}} section.
 Attendance and participation will also factor into the student's final performance in the course.

 Attendance and Participation
 ----------------------------